Skip to main content

 • You submit a written request to waive the placement report, and

-• The Court finds there is not reason the know the child being adopted is an Indian child, and
+• The court finds there is not reason the know the child is of Native American heritage, and

 • A biological or adoptive parent retains parental rights, or